Flower and Nature Photography Competition June 2020

 Nature looks so beautiful with flowers in full bloom, so we thought that this would be a perfect theme for June – “Nature and Flower Photography“.

-Roland is also happy to offer one-to-one tuition to anyone interested in learning about macro and flower photography.
+Roland is also happy to offer one-to-one tuition and will be running flower photography workshops to anyone interested in learning about macro and flower photography.

 Please contact him for details – firstname.lastname@example.org

 A few of my best flower photography tips:

 – Check the weather forecast – look for clouds.

 A nice sunny warm day – yes, but also look for some clouds.
 The soft even light of an overcast day compliments the delicacy of the flowers and there will no hard shadows and no harsh bright spots.

 When it comes to photographing flowers up close, the slightest wind can cause a lot of problems, especially if you are shooting macro very very close.
 If you are planning a trip somewhere special, check the weather forecast and choose the day when the wind should be very low.

 Ok, there are few ways of getting these closeup detailed shots.